 Children require a tremendous amount of resources.

 Parenting is an enormous responsibility.
-The average American family spends between $12,000 and $14,000 each year to raise one child.
-Multiply that by 17 years, and you’ve bought a house.
+The average American family spends more than $310K over 17 years, according to think tank the Brookings Institute.
 This is to say nothing of the physical and emotional demands of child-rearing.
 Parents worry more and sleep less; the latter of which can have significant consequences on health, productivity, and even income.
 When one looks objectively at the material and emotional resources required to responsibly care for a child, passing on parenting is a completely logical conclusion.

 The More the Merrier